-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

 Desired outcome Impact Improving children's access to technology by purchasing specific IT equipment.
-The PP children were able to access remote learning when needed at different points in the year and engaged in the lessons.
+The PP children were engaged in the lessons.
 Enhance the numeracy and literacy skills through support/intervention groups led by TAs.
 TA support and intervention groups have enabled PP children to access all areas of the curriculum, regardless of their level of ability, whilst in school.
-During the lockdown, PP children received additional support if they attended as key worker children.
 All were working at age-related expectations in Reading and Maths in October 2021.
-Funding for extra-curricular visits and trips.
-Children have attended trips alongside their peers where possible as Covid-19 restricted some trips from going ahead.
+Funding for extra-curricular visits.
+Children have attended trips alongside their peers.
 Employment of a Family Support Worker for welfare and attendance, including early help.
 Children and their families have been successfully supported by the FSW both in and out of school in order to overcome any barriers to their learning.
 Practical ideas and advice have been implemented to ensure this.
 Improving self-esteem, resilience and motivation for children in Key Stage 2 (Moving Targets).
-The Moving Targets performance was unable to go ahead due to Covid-19.
-However, in previous years, it has been proven that Moving Targets has had a significant impact on improving children's self-esteem, resilience and motivation.
-Purchase of Nessy Reading, Nessy Spelling, Times Table Rockstars, 123 Maths and Century Catchup intervention programmes.
+Moving Targets has had a significant impact on improving children's self-esteem, resilience and motivation.
+Purchase of Dyslexia Gold, Times Table Rockstars, 123 Maths and Century Catchup intervention programmes.
 Through regular monitoring, staff were able to identify and target areas of weakness.
 The game-like programmes had a positive impact on pupil motivation and sense of achievement.
 The Century intervention was so successful, that all pupils in KS2 now have access.

-Attendance - 2020-21
+Attendance - 2021-22

 Cohort PP

-Term 1 95.56% 100%
+Term 1 89.13% 91.67%

-Term 2 95.70% 97.14%
+Term 2 89.93% 89.66%

-Term 3 76.79% 0%
+Term 3 91.56% N/A

-Term 4 92.99% 98.91%
+Term 4 85.89% N/A

-Term 5 91.74% 92.24%
+Term 5 93.07% N/A

-Term 6 89.29% 100%
+Term 6 91.45% N/A